rdom/prtdirc/README.md

                 6    3-layer cylindrical lens
                 10   ideal lens (thickness = 0, ideal focusing)

--a    angle between particle beam and bar radiator
+-a    polar angle between particle beam and bar radiator

+-phi  azimuth angle between particle beam and bar radiator

 -e    number of simulated events
 -f     number of the first event for the reconstruction